Kree: Royals

 As the Inhuman royal family, aided by Noh-Varr, make their way to the ruins of Hala in search of the Primagen.
-They are encountered by the still cosmically empowered Ronan the Accuser, who traps them all in a prison tailored to torment each of its detainees.
+They are encountered by the still cosmically empowered Ronan the Accuser, who traps them in a prison tailored to torment each of its detainees.

 Marvel Boy works around it with his own battlefield device.
 Moving to free the Inhumans with the help of Maximus while soothing the accuser with simulations of a thriving Kree Emperium.

-Having helped sow the seeds to reestablish the reformation of the fallen Kree, The Royals depart.
+Having helped sow the seeds to reestablish the reformation of the fallen Kree, the Royals depart.
 Leaving the last accuser to pick up the pieces and hopefully mend itself with the help of the steadily regrowing Plex Intelligence, with Crystal coming along.

 Death of the Inhumans

-It is revealed that at some point the Supreme Intelligence had sent a Kree contingency away to explore and chart the Universe in order to find purchase and grow the name of Hala throughout the stars.
-The mission took generations and currently those among the contingency had never seen or set foot on their home planet, only able to dream of it.
-Eventually they finally returned to Hala, only to find it in ruins.
-They eliminated Ronan, exiled those loyal to him and decided to use the Inhumans as part of their plans to rebuild Hala and bring a new dawn to the Kree Empire.
-To that effect, they designed Vox, a new kind of Inhuman which have all the powers of an Inhuman but none of the humanity, initiating in the process a campaign of terror that killed thousands of Inhumans.
 It was later revealed that the Kree soldiers behind Vox had actually captured Ronan and those loyal to him to be experimented on.
 After breaking free and killing some Kree soldiers, Black Bolt finds where Ronan, now a cyborg, is being held and kills him out of mercy.
 Vox ordered an army of brainwashed Inhumans to fight Black Bolt when he entered the area where the Kree kept the brainwashed Inhumans under control during the Inhuman Royal Family's last attack on the Kree.
 To thwart the Kree's schemes, Black Bolt had to exterminate everyone there with his mighty voice.
 Eventually, Vox and his Kree masters had to go.

-Infinity Countdown

-The resurrected Plex Intelligence, now calling itself the Extreme Intelligence sought the acquisition of the Infinity Stones to rebirth its Empire.